kurganpsp/personal-website/Introduction_to_Threejs.md

 Though you can create meshes without this knowledge, as soon as you start trying to move or manipulate your models, these classes will come in handy.
 Now, we’ll move away from the abstract to the things that we can see!

 # Meshes
-In Three.js, the basic visual element in a scene is a Mesh.
+In Three.js, the basic visual element in a scene is a *Mesh*.
 This is a 3D object made up of triangular polygons.
 It’s built using two objects:

-- a Geometry — which defines its shape,
+- a *Geometry* — which defines its shape,
-- a Material — which defines its appearance.
+- a *Material* — which defines its appearance.

-These definitions can get a little more complicated (the Geometry , for example, can contain colour data), but that’s the main distinction.
+These definitions can get a little more complicated (the *Geometry* , for example, can contain colour data), but that’s the main distinction.

 # Geometry
 Depending on your use-case, you’ll either want to define a geometry within Three.js or import one from a file.

-Using functions like THREE.TorusKnotGeometry , we can create complex-looking shapes with single lines of code.
+Using functions like *THREE.TorusKnotGeometry* , we can create complex-looking shapes with single lines of code.
 We’ll get to that in a moment, but first let’s cover a few simple shapes.

-The simplest 3D shape, a cuboid or box, can be defined with a width , height and depth :
+The simplest 3D shape, a cuboid or box, can be defined with a *width* , *height* and *depth* :

 ```js
     const geometry = new THREE.BoxGeometry( 20, 20, 20 );
 ```
+cube.png
 https://codepen.io/BretCameron/pen/eYOxYZL

-For a sphere, the minimum information we need to provide is the radius , widthSegments and heightSegments .
+For a sphere, the minimum information we need to provide is the *radius* , *widthSegments* and *heightSegments* .
 The latter two variables tell us the number of triangles the model should use to represent the sphere: the higher the number, the smoother the appearance of the sphere:

 ```js
     const geometry = new THREE.SphereGeometry( 20, 64, 64 );
 ```
+sphere.png
 https://codepen.io/BretCameron/pen/KKPJKgQ

 If we want to make pointed or triangle shapes, one option is a cone.
 Its arguments are a mix of the arguments supplied to the previous two geometries.
-Below, we specify radius , height and radialSegments .
+Below, we specify *radius* , *height* and *radialSegments* .

 ```js
     const geometry = new THREE.ConeBufferGeometry( 5, 20, 32 );
 ```
+cone.png
 https://codepen.io/BretCameron/pen/MWgLWJB

 These are just a few of the most common shapes.
-Three.js comes with lots of built-in geometries, which you should check out in the docs.
-For most of this tutorial, we’ll use a more interesting shape, built using the TorusKnotGeometry method.
+Three.js comes with lots of built-in geometries, which you should check out [in the docs](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene).
+For most of this tutorial, we’ll use a more interesting shape, built using the *TorusKnotGeometry* method.

 Why this shape looks the way that it does is beyond the scope of this tutorial, but I encourage you to play around with the values, as you can make some very interesting objects in just a single line of code!